What is a framework agreement?

 Many framework agreements can be utilised by more than one authority.
 If this is the case, the purchasing authorities need to be identified in the relevant OJEU notice.
-An example of frameworks available to a wide range of purchasing authorities are those formed by Buying Solutions (an Executive Agency of the Office of Government Commerce), a central purchasing body who create framework agreements for use across the whole of the UK public sector.
+An example of frameworks available to a wide range of purchasing authorities are those formed by Crown Commercial Services, a central purchasing body who create framework agreements for use across the whole of the UK public sector.

 How can I get onto a framework agreement?

 If the framework agreement has been advertised in OJEU, you can only be considered for inclusion on the framework agreement if you respond to the OJEU notice by the stated deadline.
 The procurement process for awarding the framework agreement will then follow all the usual EU procedures and rules and be awarded according to how well suppliers satisfy the selection criteria.

 How are call-offs awarded under a framework agreement?

 If the framework agreement is awarded to one provider, then the purchasing authority can simply call-off the requirement from the successful supplier as and when it is needed.
 Where the framework is awarded to several suppliers, there are two ways in which call-offs might be made:

 1) Where the terms laid out in the framework agreement are detailed enough for the purchasing authority to be able to identify the best supplier for that particular requirement, then the authority can award the contract without re-opening competition.

 2) If the terms laid out in the framework agreement are not specific enough for the purchasing authority to be able to identify which supplier could offer them best value for money for that particular requirement, a further mini-competition would be held between all the suppliers on the framework agreement who are capable of meeting the need.